 Can I study online?

-Yes, the College has moved to online learning for all learners.
+Yes, the College has moved to online learning for all learners for the duration of their course(s).
 Please get in touch with your tutor, teacher, assessor or officer via email if you have any questions.
-You can also contact our IT support service via email@example.com.
+You can also contact our IT support service via firstname.lastname@example.org.

 Can I still take my external exam?